triyanox/iamjs/packages/react/README.md

 ### Load role

-In addition to the `PermissionProvider` you can also load the role using the `load` function from the `usePerm` hook or pass the role json directly to `usePerm` hook.
+You can also load the role using the `load` function from the `usePerm` hook or pass the role json directly to `usePerm` hook.

 ```tsx
 import { usePerm, PermissionProvider } from '@iamjs/react';